yinghanwen/yinghanwen/README.md

-- 🔭 I’m currently working on Darlene and Mernel
+- 🔭 I’m currently working on Darlene and Solitux
-- 👯 I’m looking to collaborate on Mernel
-- 💬 Ask me about Darlene and Mernel
+- 💬 Ask me about Darlene
 - 😄 Pronouns: Solitude Bob Beimo

 ### 📱*How to contract me*